cheesecakeMafia/OptionChain/README.md

 # OptionChain

-Using the nseindia.com/ to scrape the option chains of various securities into pandas dataframes and doing some basic manipulations like plotting skew and term structure.
+Used the nseindia.com/ to scrape the option chains of various securities into dictionary of pandas dataframes and doing some basic manipulations like plotting skew and term structure curves.

 ## Run locally